oxidic/oxido/README.md

 ### Loop statements

-Loop statements repeat given conditions until `break` is called.The conditions to be executed in the loop must be followed after the `loop` keyword in `{}`.
+Loop statements repeat given conditions until `break` is called.
+The conditions to be executed in the loop must be followed after the `loop` keyword in `{}`.

 ```ox
 let b = 0;